met-office-ocean/obsoper/README.md

 ## Installation

-There are two ways to install the package, via the Python Package Index (PYPI) and manually from a repository clone.
+There are multiple ways to install the package.
+Two common choices are install from the Python Package Index (PYPI) and manually from a repository clone.

 ### PYPI

 The [obsoper](https://pypi.python.org/pypi/obsoper) package is available on [PYPI](https://pypi.python.org).
-To install simply call `pip install --user`.
+To install simply call `pip install --user obsoper`.
 It is recommended to use the `--user` flag to prevent contamination of the system Python build.

+#### Virtualenv

+Inside a virtual environment the `--user` flag may be omitted.

 ### Clone repository